-B. HABAKKUK 2:4 “‘Behold, as for the proud one, His soul is not right within him; but the righteous will live by his faith.’”
+“Behold, as for the proud one, his soul is not right within him; but the righteous will live by his faith.”
 One of the main emphases of this OT book is that the proud trust in themselves, their self-effort or works, whereas the humble live by faith, trusting in God.
 This simple biblical contrast surfaces repeatedly throughout the entire Bible.

-C. MATTHEW 1:21 “‘She will bear a son; and you shall call His name Jesus, for He will save His people from their sins.’”
-The name Jesus ( Jeshua) in Hebrew actually means “Savior.”
+“She will bear a Son; and you shall call His name Jesus, for He will save His people from their sins.”
+The name Jesus ( Jeshua in Hebrew) actually means “Savior.”
 Christ (Christos) in Greek means “anointed one.”
 In essence, Jesus’ God-given name (cf. Luke 1:30–31) encompasses His God-anointed mission—to save people from their sins.
 Fundamentally expressed herein, salvation, then, is through a person, not a system.
 Jesus’ name itself implies that salvation is achieved by God’s doing versus man’s efforts.

-H. JOHN 3:16 “‘For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.’”
-In this all-familiar passage, the operative word for gaining eternal life is “belief,” not personal works.
+“For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”
+In this all-familiar passage, the operative word for gaining eternal life is believes, not personal works.

 Think of the faith necessary for salvation and the repentance necessary for salvation as two sides of the same coin: both are gifts from God.

-After personal salvation is achieved by faith alone, there results a public identification with Christ through the waters of baptism.
-Again too, notice the omission of any prerequisite of personal works.
-Best understood both contextually and grammatically, this passage means because of the forgiveness of your sins, you need be baptized.
+After personal salvation is received by faith alone, a public identification with Christ through the waters of baptism results.
+Again, notice the omission of any prerequisite of personal works.
+Best understood both contextually and grammatically, this passage means that because of the forgiveness of your sins, you need be baptized.

-K. ROMANS 3:20 “…because by the works of the Law no flesh will be justified in His sight; for through the Law comes the knowledge of sin.”
+Because by the works of the Law no flesh will be justified in His sight; for through the Law comes the knowledge of sin.
 In the book of Romans, Paul is presenting God’s plan for salvation.
-In this particular portion of his presentation, he is arguing that the OT law was never intended to save someone—as though by keeping it, or by performing human works, one might be found worthy in God’s eyes.
+In this particular portion of his presentation, he is arguing that the OT law was never intended to save someone—as though by keeping it or by performing human works a person might be found worthy in God’s eyes.
 Conversely, and per the passage that follows, he incorporates the OT law to make exactly the opposite point.

 With the personal realization that I am incapable of keeping it (see Matthew 5), the law points me to Christ for salvation.
 Clearly then, justification is by faith, not by the law or personal works.

-M. ROMANS 3:24 “… being justified as a gift by His grace through the redemption which is in Christ Jesus.”
-The word for justified in the Greek means, “to declare righteous.”
+Being justified as a gift by His grace through the redemption which is in Christ Jesus.
+The word for justified in Greek means “to declare righteous.”
 The passage expressly states that such a declaration is both a gift and the gift… in Christ Jesus.
-Further, the Greek word for redemption derives its meaning from the slave market.
-It meant, “to pay the necessary ransom in order to assure a slave’s freedom.”
-This is a powerful picture that informs the biblical doctrine of salvation!
+Further, the Greek word for redemption, which derives its meaning from the slave market, meant “to pay the necessary ransom in order to assure a slave’s freedom.”
+This powerful picture informs the biblical doctrine of salvation!
 Putting the two words together clearly indicates that salvation is a gift by and from the grace of God to you!
 Human works are not evident anywhere in this profoundly insightful passage on the subject.

 Justification by the law versus justification by faith are mutually exclusive currencies.
 There is no mixing of the two in God’s eyes.

-U. PHILIPPIANS 3:9 “and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith.”
-This is a great summary passage of all that we have been learning.
-One can obtain great pride through the performance of good works, religious activity, rituals and ceremonies—amassing a self-gained righteousness.
+And may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith.
+This passage is a great summary of all that we have been learning.
+A person can obtain great pride through the performance of good works, religious activity, rituals, and ceremonies—amassing a self-gained righteousness.
 Paul contrasts that herein with self-surrendering acceptance of Christ’s imputed righteousness.
-Whereas the former person may be found in Him or has salvation, the other person implied by the contrast does not.
+Whereas the former person may be found in Him or has salvation, the other person, implied by the contrast, does not.

 When conflict exists between Scripture and tradition—be it in the personal, familial, or ecclesiastical realm, soteriological or otherwise— Scripture must be the final authority and arbitrator.